What is the Duration Formula?

 From the example, it can be seen that the duration of a bond increases with the decrease in coupon rate.

-It is important to understand the concept of duration as it is used by bond investors to check a bond’s sensitivity to changes in interest rates.
+It is important to understand the concept of the bond duration formula as it is used by bond investors to check its sensitivity to changes in interest rates.
 The duration of a bond basically indicates how much the market price of a bond will change owing to the change in the rate of interest.
 It is noteworthy to remember that rate of interest and bond price move in opposite directions, and as such, bond price rise when the rate of interest falls and vice versa.